School competition for StPhilips100

 The stunning felt flower wreath has been made by Year 6 thanks to the hard work and creativity of Mrs Rothwell.

 The largely forgotten history of the Labour Corp has provided a new challenge for our History Ambassadors.
 We held a Commonwealth Day Assembly to highlight the work and values of the Commonwealth.
-We have found out about our local Chinese Labour Corps graves in Liverpool.
+We have found out about our local Chinese Labour Corps whose graves are in Liverpool.
 As we have been studying Ancient Egypt we were also drawn to the role played by the Egyptian Labour Corps and the forgotten contribution of Muslims in this part of our history.
-Once we had access to the database for the Labour Corp graves, we visited our local cemetery to leave tokens of remembrance there.
+Once we had access to the database for the graves of the Labour Corps, we visited our local cemetery to leave tokens of remembrance there.
 As one of the graves belonged to a Jewish family, we took pebbles with us rather than flowers as our act of rememberance.

 Our ideas for the wreath were that the…